Myopia Control Clinic

 Myopia or nearsightedness is a problem of the eye growing too long for its optical power.
 Myopia has also become increasingly common the world over, at least in part due to our change in visual habits and increased time devoted to near activities.

 The Myopia Control Clinic specializes in care of children.
 In addition to providing conventional glasses for clear vision, more importantly our services include options for controlling the progression of myopia.
-The latter options are likely to benefit most those with early onset, i.e., whose nearsightedness developed before the age of 7 years, and/or fast progressing myopes, who are at greatest risk of developing high myopia.
+The latter options are likely to benefit mostly those with early onset, i.e., whose nearsightedness developed before the age of 7 years, and/or fast progressing myopes, who are at greatest risk of developing high myopia.
 A positive family history of high myopia represents another risk factor.

 WHAT CAUSES MYOPIA?